 “That’s it, Roland – play hard, play smart, play tough?”

-Our hope is that there are a ton of crazy, close games and everyone gets a shot to win their share.
+Our hope is that there are a ton of crazy, close games and everyone gets a shot to win their share and the kids are enjoying themselves along the way.

 They aren’t going to ref better as a result